ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 the inside, and reduce it to the
 freezing point.
 In India and other
 tropical climes, where ice cannot be
-procured, this practice is common
+procured, this practice is common.
 </td></tr></table>

 ---